20 jun 2023

 The interior is my own.

 This car was bought new in Santa Barbara CA and spent it's entire life there until I bought it in 2021.
-It was delivered in July 1960 with the venerable workhorse flathead engine, which was replaced in 1989 with a 1962 OHV and M35 transmission, and whoever did it did very good work.
-They found and installed a now-very-rare one year only 1960 OHV heater box (made of fiberglas).
-It was well cared for it's entire life, but accumulated wear eventually caught up with it, and it was parked and well-stored by the previous owner.
+It was delivered in July 1960 with the venerable workhorse flathead engine, which was replaced in 1989 with a 1962 OHV and M35 transmission, and whoever did that did very good work.
+They found and installed a now-very-rare one year only 1960 OHV heater box (made of fiberglas, hand-made).
+It was well cared for it's entire life, but accumulated wear eventually caught up with it, and it was parked and well-stored by the previous owner, Diane, who knowingly maintained it superbly up to that point of needing a "new everything".

 A little maintenance goes a long way, and long term maintenance means a car like this still exists in viable condition after 62 years.
 Thanks to Diane and Daniel for the care, it shows.